bence9410/micro/README.md

 #### Call hierarchy in Zipkin:

-Every service validates the OAuth token by an http call to the OAuth service, this can be seen beautifully on Zipkin.
+Every service validates the OAuth token by an http call to the OAuth service, this can be seen beautifully in Zipkin.

 ![call hierarchy in Zipkin](https://github.com/bence9410/micro/blob/master/zipkin.png?raw=true)